- About Us

 Recently, Dr. Kirn-Safran's group has been working on identifying novel strategies to slow osteoarthritis progression.
 One approach consists of using heparan sulfate-bearing biomaterials coupled to hyaluronan microgels for prolonged delivery of chondrogenic factors.
 This work is conducted in collaboration with Dr. Xinqiao Jia (UD, Department of Materials Science and Engineering).
 The therapeutic potential of these complexes is tested in vitro on cartilage stem cell cultures and in a mouse model of early osteoarthritis using an intra-articular injection approach.
 Discovery of novel methods for activating stem cells in damaged cartilage will benefit a wide range of patients affected with chondral lesions.

-- DRI Pilot, T-Type Calcium Channel: A novel target for treatment of osteoarthritis
+- Delaware Rehabilitation Institute (DRI) Pilot, T-Type Calcium Channel: A novel target for treatment of osteoarthritis

-Padma P. Srinivasan, M.B.
-B.S. - Graduate Student (M.B.
-B.S., Mahatma Gandhi Medical College & Research Institute, India).
-Use of experimental and genetic mouse model of osteoarthritis to study the molecular mechanisms involved in disease progression.
+Sucharitha Parthasarathy.
+Graduate Student.
+Use of experimental and genetic mouse model of osteoporosis to study the molecular mechanisms involved in disease progression and bone mechanosensation.